KaiNorberg/PatchworkOS/README.md

 fd_t handle = open("/net/local/seqpacket");
 char id[32] = {0};
 read(handle, id, 31);
+close(handle);
 ```

-Note that when the handle is closed, the socket is also freed.
-The ID that the handle returns is also the name of a directory that has been created in the `/net/local` directory, in which are three files, these include:
+Note that even when the handle is closed the socket will persist until the process that created it and all its children have exited.
+The ID that the handle returns is the name of a directory that has been created in the `/net/local` directory, in which are three files, these include:

 - `data` - used to send and retrieve data
 - `ctl` - used to send commands
 - `accept` - used to accept incoming connections

 So, for example, the sockets data file is located at `/net/local/[id]/data`.
 Note that only the process that created the socket or its children can open these files.

+These "id" directories are mounted to in the namespace of the creating process, so only the process that created the socket and its children can see their contents, which acts as a basic form of access control.

 Say we want to make our socket into a server, we would then use the bind and listen commands with the `ctl` file, we can then write